 Outcomes: Students clarify and articulate a theory of ministry and method of ministry from which to operate.
 The heart of the course is development of self-confidence ministerial capacities as a professional

 This course is offered every semester, at the Water Tower Campus as a once-a-week class.
 We encourage students to take the face-to-face version of the course.

 (2) THEO 348/IPS 580, Supervised Ministry/Contextual Education (WTC)

-Please note that the required internship for THEO 348 is spread for 150 hours over the course of a full academic year, though the course is only a 3 hour credit course. [explain rationale for this further]
+Please note that the required internship for THEO 348 is spread for 150 hours over the course of a full academic year, though the course is only a 3 hour credit course.

-Pre-requisites: Completion of at least 18 credit hours, attendance at prep session, approval of site and supervisor by Coordinator of Contextual Ed, completed required documentation.
+Prerequisites: Completion of at least 18 credit hours, attendance at prep session, approval of site and supervisor by Coordinator of Contextual Ed, completed required documentation.

 Students apply for placement with an approved site at which they will exercise & develop professional/ministerial skills.
 Students engage in a minimum of 200 hours of leadership praxis.
 Students receive practically oriented instruction, participate in practice-based workshops & reflect on their leadership experience with their peers & an experienced coach.